 Time Required: 10 minutes

-If your fiscal reporting and annual planning aligns with calendar years, you probably have spent much time in the past few weeks preparing for or sitting in performance review meetings with your executive management, your sales leadership team and your marketing team.
+If your fiscal reporting and annual planning align with calendar years, you probably have spent much time in the past few weeks preparing for or sitting in performance review meetings with your executive management, your sales leadership team, and your marketing team.
 Therefore, reviewing your goals should be a quick and easy task.